yasamansaffarii/shaqayeqsaffari.github.io/resome.md

 - **2D Spider-Man Game (Aug 2017 - Aug 2017):** Game Maker software, Personal
 ***************************
 ## Awards
-- **The first rank of graduation of the Ph.D degree (Feb 2020):** *Tabriz Islamic Art University, Iran - MultiMedia Department*
+- **The first rank of graduation of the Ph.D degree (Feb 2023):** *Tabriz Islamic Art University, Iran - MultiMedia Department*
-- **The second rank of graduation of the master's degree (Feb 2020):** *Tabriz Islamic Art University, Iran - MultiMedia Department*
+- **The first rank of graduation of the master's degree (June 2020):** *Tabriz Islamic Art University, Iran - MultiMedia Department*
 - **The first rank of Global Game Jam 2020 (2020):** *Sharif University Of Technology - Code and Play: [troublesome-travel](https://v3.globalgamejam.org/2020/games/troublesome-travel-9)*
-- **Awarded a prestigious full-fund scholarship from Allameh Tabatabai elite pre-university (2012)**
+- **Awarded a prestigious full-fund scholarship from Allameh Tabatabai elite pre-university (2013)**
-- **Obtaining the first place in the Robocup competition of the 10th region of Tehran province (2010):** *Zahra Mardani High School for Girls 2, Tehran, Iran*
+- **Obtaining the third rank in the Robocup competition of the 11th region of Tehran province (2011):** *Zahra Mardani High School for Girls 2, Tehran, Iran*
 *******************************
 ## Skills